Building Hands-Off Mode: Voice-Controlled Window Management That Actually Works

 player.stdin.write(value);

-A voice assistant is only as good as the information it has.
 Our first snapshot sent window titles and positions.
-That’s it.
-Two iTerm windows both named “Claude Code” looked identical to the AI.
+That's it.
+Two iTerm windows both named "Claude Code" looked identical to the AI.
+Useless.

-We built an automated test suite: 100 scenarios, 8 categories, 202 individual assertions.
-Each scenario feeds a transcript and desktop snapshot through the inference pipeline and checks the response against specific conditions.
+We built a test suite that feeds transcripts and desktop snapshots through the inference pipeline and checks responses against specific conditions.
+100 scenarios across 8 categories.

-The weakest area — error handling at 67% — is a known issue.
-The model says Photoshop isn’t running (correct) but still sends a focus action (wrong).
-Function calling with typed parameters would fix this: the model calls tile_window() with a validated window reference, and we reject impossible actions before execution.
+The weakest area is error handling at 67%.
+The model says Photoshop isn't running (correct) but still sends a focus action (wrong).
+Function calling with typed parameters would fix this — the model calls tile_window() with a validated window reference, and we reject impossible actions before execution.
+Haven't shipped that yet.

-The dual-model pattern is tempting: fire a fast model (Groq, 500ms) for a spoken ack while a smarter model (Grok, 1.2s) generates the actual actions.
+There's a dual-model pattern I keep thinking about: fire a fast model (Groq, 500ms) for a spoken ack while a smarter model (Grok, 1.2s) generates the actual actions.
 By the time the ack finishes playing, the smart response is ready.

-And Stage Manager awareness.
-We figured out how to detect stages, classify windows, and programmatically create new stages by simulating drag events.
+And we figured out Stage Manager awareness — how to detect stages, classify windows, and programmatically create new stages by simulating drag events.
 No other window manager does this.
-“Put Chrome and iTerm in a new stage” would just work.
+"Put Chrome and iTerm in a new stage" would just work.

 But honestly, the thing that matters most is the prompt.
-Every improvement to the system prompt has a bigger impact than any architectural change.
-When we added the rule “if spoken says you’ll do something, actions must include it,” empty-actions bugs nearly vanished.
+Every improvement to the system prompt has had more impact than any architectural change.
+When we added the rule "if spoken says you'll do something, actions must include it," empty-action bugs nearly vanished.
 When we added concrete JSON examples for each scenario type, accuracy jumped across the board.

 The code is fast enough.
 The architecture is right.
-Now it’s about making the AI genuinely helpful.
+Now it's about making the AI genuinely helpful — and that's all prompt work.

 Lattices is open source.
-The hands-off mode code lives in bin/handsoff-worker.ts (the worker), lib/infer.ts (the inference wrapper), and docs/prompts/hands-off-system.md (the system prompt).
-The test suite is at test/handsoff-tests.ts.
+The hands-off mode code lives in bin/handsoff-worker.ts (the worker), bin/infer.ts (the inference wrapper), and docs/prompts/hands-off-system.md (the system prompt).
+The test suite is at tests/handsoff-tests.ts.